Do you need help with writing a first draft?

 When they sit down to write, they stack up chapter after chapter of their book and smash through daily word counts, something us mere mortals can only dream of.

-So do these professional possess some mysterious book-writing superpowers?
+So do these professionals possess some mysterious book-writing superpowers?
 Did a radioactive spider bite them while they were thumbing through between the dusty final pages of War and Peace?

 Well, if you press a professional writer long enough, they’ll tell you that writing the beginning of a first draft is the hardest part.